vyapp/vy/README.md

 There is a powerful scheme for finding patterns of text as well as replacing ranges of text with regular expressions.
-It is possible to select regions of text then perform matching operations inside such regions; such a feature lets you format some documents more easily with no expense of time.
+It is possible to select regions of text then perform matching operations inside such regions; Such a feature lets you format some documents more easily with no expense of time.

 There are ways to perform fuzzy searches whose input is a set of words, with the effect of finding lines which contain the words in any order;
 Such a feature turns it simple browsing documentation of functions/commands as well as finding specific sections in large files.